SSDH: Semi-supervised Deep Hashing for Large Scale Image Retrieval: Experiments

 For other compared methods without deep networks, i.e., the traditional hashing methods, we represent each image by hand-crafted features and deep features respectively.
 For hand-crafted features, we represent images in the \textbf{CIFAR-10} and \textbf{MIRFLICKR} by 512-dimensional GIST features, images in \textbf{MNIST} by 784-dimensional gray scale values, and images in the \textbf{NUS-WIDE} by 500-dimensional bag-of-words features.
-For a fair comparison between traditional methods and deep hashing methods, we also conduct experiments on the traditional methods with features extracted from deep networks, where we extract 4096-dimensional deep feature from the activation of second fully-connected layer (fc7) of the pre-trained VGG-F network.
-We denote the results of traditional methods using hand-crafted features by LSH, SH, ITQ and SDH, and we denote the results of traditional methods using deep features by LSH-VGGF, SH-VGGF, ITQ-VGGF and SDH-VGGF.
-The results of SDH, SH and ITQ are obtained from the implementations provided by the authors of original paper, while the results of LSH are from our own implementation.
+For a fair comparison between traditional methods and deep hashing methods, we also conduct experiments on the traditional methods with features extracted from deep networks, where we extract 4096-dimensional deep feature from the activation of second fully-connected layer (fc7) of the pre-trained CNN-F network.
+We denote the results of traditional methods using hand-crafted features by LSH, SH, ITQ, SPLH and SDH, and we denote the results of traditional methods using deep features by LSH-CNNF, SH-CNNF, ITQ-CNNF, SPLH-CNNF and SDH-CNNF.
+The results of SDH, SH and ITQ are obtained from the implementations provided by the authors of original paper, while the results of LSH and SPLH are from our own implementation.